joehahn/hivemind/README.md

 Now train a simple MLP neural net classifier to recommend to the hivemind how it should deploy its bees every turn.
-Start by generating lots of training data by playing a single game lasting 10^5 turns, which generates a volume of game data that is 100x larger than that shown above.
+Start by generating lots of training data by playing a single game lasting 10^5 turns, this generates a volume of game data that is 100x larger than that shown above.
 The MLP model will be trained on features

     x = lagged_field_yields + weather_onehot